 B. Choosing The Right Home Loan For You

 When choosing the best home loan option for your situation, the primary question is how best to demonstrate your ability to repay the loan.
 On owner-occupied, 1-4 unit residential properties, ability to repay is based on a borrower’s income.

-The income of a Salary likewise hourly employee is determined by reviewing the tax returns, W-2s and 30 day pay stubs.
+The income of a salary and hourly employee is determined by reviewing tax returns, W-2s and 30 day pay stubs.
 Self employed income can be verified using bank statements and profit & loss statements.

 Current liquid assets to make payments over 60-72 months determines a high net worth individuals ability to repay.

 To learn more about qualifying for non-owner occupied properties, check out no tax return investment property loans, hard money loans, and commercial property loans.

 Contact your local mortgage broker to discuss the options available.

 C. What Does A Typical California Home Loan Look Like?